lagbolt/catalog-errors/LC/README.md

 This will read lcsh.madsrdf.ndjson and write subject headings into the file lcsh-madsrdf-out.txt

-You'll see that each line of the file includes the line number from the input file, the LoC reference number, and the subject heading.
+You'll see that each line of the file includes the line number from the LoC input file, the LoC reference number, and the subject heading.

 ## Step 3

 Run build-lists.py

-This will read lcsh-madsrdf-out.txt and write out two files, lcsh-phrases.txt and lcsh-words.txt, which I will explain by example ...
+This will read lcsh-madsrdf-out.txt and write out two files, lcsh-subject-terms.txt and lcsh-words.txt, which I will explain by example ...

 Suppose one line of the input is:
 ```
 #NNN shNNNNNN Battles, Boring--Marsupials, Australian
 ```
-then "Battles, Boring" and "Marsupials, Australian" would be added to the lcsh-phrases.txt file, and each word would be added to the words file.
+then "Battles, Boring" and "Marsupials, Australian" would be added to the lcsh-subject-terms.txt file, and each word would be added to the words file.

 (The words file is not actually used in this workflow.)